gugulet-hu/qself-docs/docs/reference/devices/index.md

 ### Connect to device

-Once you enabled ADB via wi-fi and you have the device's address you can connect to the device run the following command from your terminal or console.
+Once you have enabled ADB via wi-fi and you have the device's address you can connect to the device run the following command from your terminal or console.

 === "Code"